(Hey, shiny friends, set your sarcasm meter on HIGH for this one.)

 Now because it was my bounden duty to do so, I pointed out that, um, there are truly worse things that could happen to a neighborhood…

 Except that I tried to lighten the mood and worded it like this, “They’re not, like, squealing through the streets shouting obscenities and knocking over mailboxes, are they?”

 (But just between you and me, what I really wanted to say was, “Do you mean to tell me that this is how you choose to use your God-given right to complain—you can’t come up with anything better than this?”
 Good thing I know when to keep my mouth shut, I guess.)

 Naturally, this lunchy lady was quite ready for me.
 She tilted her head and replied, “Can’t they just ride somewhere else?”

 Boy, she really had me.
 I think it’s safe to say I was out of my league there.

-It really got me thinking, and so I asked myself: Hey, how can I, too, be this entitled?
+It really got me thinking, and so I asked myself: Hey, how can I, too, feel this entitled?

 So I made you a list.

 I’m not sure you need it, though, because by and large 21st century humans are an entitled bunch of privilege-hoggers, and honesttogosh, it’s like we have natural talent for it.